 In December, a routine chest x-ray revealed numerous spots in his lungs.
 He was then scheduled for surgical biopsy and had a wedge resection of his lung.
 The lung nodule removed proved that the disease has progressed to his lungs and that the chemo was no longer effective.
 A subsequent PET scan provided further evidence of new bone metastasis (cancer spread).

 In January 2022, he began a new chemotherapy treatment.
-The side effects continue to leave him hospitalized more frequently and he requires blood and platelet transfusions.
+The side effects continued to leave him hospitalized more frequently and required regular blood and platelet transfusions.

-In his free time, he enjoys everything FAST and automotive; car shows, stereos, exhausts, engine modifications, you name it.
-He has a passion for foreign cars, German engineering and specifically enjoys Audis and Volkswagens.
-When not serving or playing with cars, he enjoys the great outdoors, computer gaming, drones, 3D printing and spending time with his dogs.
-He is a true gentleman and a generous soul.
+In his free time, he enjoyed everything FAST and automotive; car shows, stereos, exhausts, engine modifications, you name it.
+He had a passion for foreign cars, German engineering and specifically enjoys Audis and Volkswagens.
+When not serving or playing with cars, he enjoyed the great outdoors, computer gaming, drones, 3D printing and spending time with his dogs.
+He was a true gentleman and a generous soul.

 Video courtesy of Brody Boeckmann

 Sheridan's DOD Military Funeral Honors 6/12/23